consuldemocracy/consuldemocracy/docs/en/features/graphql.md

 ## GraphQL

-The CONSUL API uses GraphQL [http://graphql.org](http://graphql.org), the [Ruby implementation](http://graphql-ruby.org/), to be specific.
+The Consul Democracy API uses GraphQL [http://graphql.org](http://graphql.org), the [Ruby implementation](http://graphql-ruby.org/), to be specific.
 If you're not familiar with this kind of APIs, it's recommended to make some research about GraphQL before.

 One of the characteristics that differentiates a REST API from a GraphQL one is that with the last one it's possible for the client to build its own *custom queries*, so the server will only return information in which we're interested.